If you've blocked our ad, please consider unblocking it.

 Sometimes there's stuff drawn or written on tileset images that is invisible due to the alpha channel.
 They can be found on many invisible tiles used only for collision, and indicate the type of each.
 They may have been used in Nintendo's level editor.

-The desert tileset (Pa1_sabaku.arc) has a simple collision-less palm tree object that goes unused in the game.
+The desert tileset (Pa1_sabaku.arc) has a simple collision-less palm tree object (like in New Super Mario Bros.) that goes unused in the game.
 It was replaced by animated 3D sprite palms that you can stand on.

 This tileset also has graphics for upside-down slopes, but none of the tiles are even assigned to objects in the tileset.